valeriangalliat/blog/2021/04/gum-graft-from-a-patient-s-perspective.md

-This lead me to very poor nutrition for the first 10 days or so (I lost 5 kg) and I believe that this negatively affected the chances of success of the graft, which heavily depends on a rich nutriment supply to the gum tissue at the graft site.
+This lead me to very poor nutrition for the first 10 days or so (I lost 5 kg) and I believe that this negatively affected the chances of success of the graft, because it heavily depends on a rich nutriment supply to the gum tissue at the graft site.

 Taking gum from a pig is an option that comes to an extra cost, and while pig gum has lower chances of being accepted by the human body, I